Australian patent law

 Australian patent law is law governing the granting of a temporary monopoly on the use of an invention, in exchange for the publication and free use of the invention after a certain time.
 The primary piece of legislation is the Patents Act 1990.
 Patents are administered by the Commonwealth Government agency IP Australia.
-Australia is a member state of the World Intellectual Property Organization (WIPO), and compliant with Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+Australia is a member state of the World Intellectual Property Organization, and compliant with Agreement on Trade-Related Aspects of Intellectual Property Rights.
 This makes Australian patent law broadly comparable with patent law in other major countries.

 Key features

 Until August 2021, Australia had two kinds of patents available: